You are here

 Elizabeth is Constitutional Accountability Center’s chief counsel, representing the Center as well as clients including preeminent constitutional scholars and historians, state and local government organizations, and groups such as the League of Women Voters and the AARP.
 She frequently participates in Supreme Court litigation and her legal brief writing has been recognized as “exemplary” by the Green Bag Almanac & Reader.
 Elizabeth has also argued several important cases in the federal courts of appeals on a range of issues, including immigration law, habeas corpus, and sovereign immunity.
 She joined CAC from private practice at Quinn Emanuel Urquhart & Sullivan in San Francisco, where she was an attorney working with former Stanford Law School Dean Kathleen Sullivan in the firm’s Supreme Court/appellate practice.
 Previously, Elizabeth was a supervising attorney and teaching fellow at the Georgetown University Law Center appellate litigation clinic, a law clerk for Judge James R. Browning of the U.S. Court of Appeals for the Ninth Circuit, and a lawyer at Pillsbury Winthrop Shaw Pittman, a law firm in Washington.
 She has appeared as a legal expert for NBC, ABC, CNN, Fox News, the BBC, Current TV, and NPR, among other outlets.
 Elizabeth has been quoted extensively in the print media and is a regular contributor to the ABA’s Preview of United States Supreme Court Cases.
 Her writings have appeared in the New York Times, Reuters, USA Today, Politico, CNN.com, Slate, and on numerous political and legal blogs, such as Huffington Post, SCOTUSblog, and ACSblog.
 She has also published in the UCLA Journal of Environmental Law & Policy, Syracuse Law Review, The Cato Institute’s Supreme Court Review, and the Yale Journal of International Law.
 Elizabeth is a graduate of Yale Law School.

 Doug is Constitutional Accountability Center’s Press Secretary.
 Prior to joining CAC, Doug served as Assistant Director of Communications for the Brady Campaign to Prevent Gun Violence, as well as Media Relations Director for American Rights at Work.
-Doug’s writing has appeared in several outlets including the Cincinnati Enquirer, The New York Times and The Washington Post.
+Doug’s writing has appeared in several outlets including the Cincinnati Enquirer, New York Times, Washington Post, and POLITICO.
 Doug’s work includes having helped manage the gun control movement’s response to the massacre at Virginia Tech – which sustained the most fatalities by a single shooter in American history – as well as the media strategy around the landmark Second Amendment cases District of Columbia v.
 Heller and McDonald v.
 City of Chicago.
 Doug is a graduate of the University of Cincinnati with a degree in linguistics (high honors).

 Tom is Constitutional Accountability Center’s Message Director and Counsel.
 Prior to joining CAC, Tom served as a Climenko Fellow and Lecturer on Law at Harvard Law School.
 Previously, Tom served as a law clerk for the Hon.
 Thomas Ambro on the U.S. Court of Appeals for the Third Circuit.
 Tom is a graduate of Yale Law School, where he was a Projects Editor for the Yale Law Journal, a Coker Fellow for Dean Robert Post, and Student Director of the Community Development Financial Institutions Clinic.
 While at Yale, Tom also received the Judge William E. Miller Prize for best paper on the Bill of Rights.
 Tom’s academic writings have appeared in the Yale Law Journal and the Wisconsin Law Review, among other law journals, and he has written popular pieces for the Washington Post and the Hill.
 Before receiving his law degree, Tom worked as an analyst at the Mellman Group, a polling firm.
 Tom received his B.A., summa cum laude, in Government and Philosophy from Georgetown University.